UbiquityRobotics/learn/doing_more/GPIO_lines.md

 features these lines support for Magni Silver and Magni Gold here is the information required.

-Look for and perhaps use P702 and P701 jacks after disabling the usage of these by Magni.
+You can use P704 and P705 jacks which have one GPIO each after disabling the usage of these by Magni.
 Normally those 2 jacks and their Magni usage AND two other GPIO pins used to drive LEDs that exist on the Magni ‘Sonar Board’ are controlled